Noaemien/ada-template-website/start-tournament.md

 Germany and Russia move on calmly.
 Same for France, which edges past its rivals, reinforcing the idea that real-world history and state power still matter more than fictional fame.

-We hope your contender went through and managed to qualify for the knockout stages!
+We hope your bets went through and managed to qualify for the knockout stages!

 ---